All That I've Got (The Used song)

 "All That I've Got" is a song by American rock band the Used, released as the second single from their second studio album, In Love and Death (2004), in December 2004.
 The song was dedicated to Bert McCracken's dog, David Bowie, who was hit by a truck during the making of the album.
 An acoustic version was later released on iTunes.
-It also appeared on the Saints Row 2 soundtrack.

 Meaning

 The song is about lead singer Bert McCracken's girlfriend dying of an overdose while pregnant.
 It is also believed to be partially inspired by the death of his pet dog in the month after this.